Eccleshill, Bradford: Landmarks

 Eccleshill Park—an area of grassland, and the Eccleshill Adventure Playground.

 Eccleshill has four post offices, one on Harrogate Road, one in Fagley and others in Ravenscliffe and Thorpe Edge.

 There is also a driving test centre on Victoria Road.

 Eccleshill Police Station is not in Eccleshill ward but just outside in Idle.

-At the western end of Norman Lane is Enterprise 5, a large shopping centre with a Morrisons supermarket together with Poundland, Poundstretcher, Pets at Home and Pure Gym and other shops.

 Eccleshill has a number of public houses particularly along Victoria Road and Norman Lane, however several public houses along Harrogate Road have closed in recent years.